tibbon/javascript-geometry-function-hw-lab/README.md

 # Geometry Function Lab/Homework

 Please create a javascript file in this repository that fulfills the following requirements.
 This assignment is due Tuesday morning at 9am.
-Turn it in Github Pull Request.
+Turn it in via a Github Pull Request.

 ### Part 1, Rectangle